Khaled-Mahmmoud/MyCompetitiveProgramming/Trailing Zeroes N!.md

 The number of trailing zeros in a non-zero base-b integer n equals the exponential of the highest power of b that divides n For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 10^3

-Given an integer n, write a function that returns count of trailing zeroes in N!
-OR Given an integer N, the task is to find the number of trailing zeroes in the base 10 representation of the factorial of N Factorial of 5 is 120 which has one trailing 0.
-Factorial of 20 is 2432902008176640000 which has 4 trailing zeroes Solution : A trailing zero is always produced by prime factors 2 and 5 . n = 5  : There is one 5s and three 2s in prime factors of 5! = (5*(2*2)*3*2*1) .
+Solution : for base 10, A trailing zero is always produced by prime factors 2 and 5 . n = 5  : There is one 5s and three 2s in prime factors of 5! = (5*(2*2)*3*2*1) .
 So count of trailing 0s is 1
 n = 11 : There are two 5s and eight 2s in prime factors of 11! = (11*(5*2)*(3*3)*(2*2*2)*7*(2*3)*5*(2*2)*3*2*1)
 So count of trailing 0s is 2